 Provide schools in Wales with a simple and compliant route to market, to purchase appropriate equipment and services at the most cost effective price.
 We will:

-- identify opportunities to include innovative products and services in our framework to ensure it remains relevant to sector needs
+- identify opportunities to include innovative products and services in our framework to ensure it remains relevant to sector needs; and

 - leverage the benefits of national procurement opportunities to maximise investment opportunities and realise economies of scale.